MicrosoftDocs/PowerShell-Docs/gallery/how-to/publishing-items/creating-an-account.md

 your organization.

 When multiple owners are associated with an item, all PowerShell Gallery notifications are sent to all owners.
-For addition information, see [Managing Item Owners](managing-item-owners.md).
+For more information, see [Managing Item Owners](managing-item-owners.md).